sorbet/sorbet.run/docs/talks/RubyConf2021/index.md

 ::: notes

+At this point we know that `x` is an `Array`, and can dispatch directly to the implementation of `map`

-* This is hand-wavy: setting up the block for the call to `rb_ary_collect` takes more work than this
+This is hand-wavy: setting up the block for the call to `rb_ary_collect` takes more work than this

 :::